holehouse-lab/PIMMS/README.md

 Keyword | Format (type) | Description
 :---: | :---: | :---:
 DIMENSIONS | **INT** <br>(2 or 3) <br><br>`A x B`<br> or<br> `A x B x C`  | Size of the simulation box (in lattice units).
 2D or 3D (defines if the simulation is a 2D or 3D simulation)
+RESIZED_EQUILIBRATION **[OPTIONAL]**	| **INT** <br>(2 or 3) <br><br>`A x B`<br> or<br> `A x B x C`  | Defines alternative simulation dimensions to be used during equilibration; e.g., if you wish to equilibrate chains at a higher concentration to facilitate single condensate forming.
+MUST be smaller than the dimensions defined by the DIMENSIONS keyword.
 CHAIN | *See description* | One of the few multi component keywords in PIMMS and the only keyword that can appear multiple times, the `CHAIN` keyword defines a specific polymer chain and the number of that chain that will exist in the simulation.
 The format should be <br> <br> `CHAIN : N  {CHAIN IDENTIY}` <br><br> Where `N` defines the number of the chain and `{CHAIN IDENTITY}` gives polymer sequence in one-letter alphabet code.
 As an example <br> <br> `CHAIN : 20 QQQQQQQQQQ`<br><br> Would give 20 poly-glutamine polymers.
 In later versions of PIMMS we will be updating this to allow the reading of keyfiles that use three-letter codes
 TEMPERATURE | **FLOAT** | Simulation temperature to be used (units are arbitrary and depend on the units of the parameter file)
 N_STEPS | **INT**|Number of main chain Monte Carlo steps
 PARAMETER_FILE | **STRING** | Relative or absolute path of the parameter file EQUILIBRATION | **INT** | Number of steps to be run as equilibration (i.e. before any analysis or trajectory output is generated)
+HARDWALL **[OPTIONAL]**	 | **BOOL** | Boolean flag set to True or False that defines if a hardwall boundary is used or not.
+By default periodic boundary conditions (PBC) are used, but if hardwall is set to true the edges of the simulation box are reflective with an infinitely repulsive potential. **Default = False**
-PRINT_FREQ | **INT** | Step frequency at which the system status is printed to STDOUT XTC_FREQ | **INT** | Step frequency at which the system system configuration is written to XTC file EN_FREQ | **INT** | Step frequency at which the system energy is written to ENERGY.dat SEED | **INT** | Random seed to allow reproducible runs ENERGY_CHECK | **INT** | Step frequency at which global energy is recalculated and compared to the current current as determined locally on each step.
+PRINT_FREQ | **INT** | Step frequency at which the system status is printed to STDOUT XTC_FREQ | **INT** | Step frequency at which the system system configuration is written to XTC file EN_FREQ | **INT** | Step frequency at which the system energy is written to ENERGY.dat SEED **[OPTIONAL]**	 | **INT** | Random seed to allow reproducible runs ENERGY_CHECK | **INT** | Step frequency at which global energy is recalculated and compared to the current current as determined locally on each step.
 All energy calculations are exact, so this is primarily for sanity checking.
 For large systems this can be an expensive operation.
-NON_INTERACTING | **BOOL** | Boolean that defines if the Hamiltonian is non-interacting or not.
-This is a convenient way to generate "EV" ensembles for the same system configuration.
+NON_INTERACTING **[OPTIONAL]**	 | **BOOL** | Boolean that defines if the Hamiltonian is non-interacting or not.
+This is a convenient way to generate "EV" ensembles for the same system configuration. **Default = False**
+ANGLES_OFF | **BOOL** |Boolean flag set to True or False that defines if angle potentials are to be used or not.
+If set to False (or not set), angles from the parameter file will be used.
+If set to True, angles are ignored and parameter files do not need to define angles. **Default = False**
+EXPERIMENTAL_FEATURES **[OPTIONAL]**	 | **BOOL** | Boolean flag set to True or False that defines if experimental features are allowed.
+Strongly recommend if your name is not Ryan or Alex to keep this at False, and even then, check if your last name is Holehouse or Emenenecker because IF NOT you should still keep it False, probably. **Default = False**
+CASE\_INSENSITIVE\_CHAINS **[OPTIONAL]**	 | **BOOL** | Boolean flag which, if set to False, means that chain sequence is case sensitive.
+By default, this is True, which means upon reading a keyfile chains are converted to upper case.
+However, sometimes you may wish for more unique beads, in which case a lower-case chain can be useful. **Default = True**
+AUTOCENTER **[OPTIONAL]**	| **BOOL** | Only relevant for single-chain simulations, but this flag, if set to True, ensures every frame of the resulting trajectory is centered in the middle of the box.
+This is especially useful if you want to avoid the need to align a trajectory after for analysis or visualization. **Default = False**
+LATTICE_TO_ANGSTROMS **[OPTIONAL]**	| **FLOAT** | Defines the conversion for lattice units to Angstroms for the output trajectory file that's generated.
+NB This ONLY influences the XTC trajectory, not any of the internal analysis which is always returned in lattice units. **Default = 3.65**

 #### MOVE\_*  keywords
 MOVE_ keywords define the frequency with which different moves are performed during the simulation.
-These values associated with each of these keywords must sum up to 1.0, and all must be defined.
+The values associated with each of these keywords must sum up to 1.0, and all must be defined.

 Keyword | Format (type) | Description
 :---: | :---: | :---:
 MOVE_CRANKSHAFT | **FLOAT** | Crankshaft moves drive local chain perturbations and are coded in optimized C (and so very fast).
-In general a large fraction of your simulation moveset should be these moves.
+In general, a large fraction of your simulation moveset should be these moves.
 CRANKSHAFT_SUBSTEPS | **INT** | Defines a multiplier for the number of substeps performed.
 So each time a crankshaft move is selected, the underlying code performs `CRANKSHAFT_SUBSTEPS` multiplied by some scaling factors (defined by `CRANKSHAFT_MODE`) worth of moves for each bead in the system.
 In this way a single crankshaft move can actually encompass millions of individual MC moves!
-CRANKSHAFT_MODE | **KEYWORD** | [`PROPORTIONAL`] defines how chain-length influences the multiplier for the crankshaft moves.
+CRANKSHAFT_MODE | **KEYWORD** | [`PROPORTIONAL`] defines how chain length influences the multiplier for the crankshaft moves.
 Use `PROPORTIONAL`.
 MOVE\_CHAIN_TRANSLATE |  **FLOAT** | Single chain rigid body translation
 MOVE\_CHAIN_ROTATE |  **FLOAT** | Single chain rigid body rotation
-MOVE\_CHAIN_PIVOT |  **FLOAT** | Chain pivot at a random potion MOVE\_CLUSTER_TRANSLATE | **FLOAT** | Translate a randomly selected contigous cluster of chains MOVE\_CLUSTER_ROTATE |  **FLOAT** |  Rotate a randomly selected contiguous cluster of chains
+MOVE\_CHAIN_PIVOT |  **FLOAT** | Chain pivot at a random potion MOVE\_CLUSTER_TRANSLATE | **FLOAT** | Translate a randomly selected contiguous cluster of chains MOVE\_CLUSTER_ROTATE |  **FLOAT** |  Rotate a randomly selected contiguous cluster of chains

-The following block of keywords define various options that control quench based simulations.
+The following block of keywords defines various options that control quench-based simulations.
 In quench simulations, the simulation starts at a temperature defined by `QUENCH_START` and progressively decreases (or increases) to `QUENCH_END`.
-This is particularly useful to achieve convergence of complex systems, and is simply an annealing simulation.
+This is particularly useful to achieve convergence of complex systems and is simply an annealing simulation.

 Keyword | Format (type) | Description
 :---: | :---: | :---:
 QUENCH_RUN | **BOOL** | Boolean (true or false) that defines if a quench run will be used.
-The 'quench' part of a question run always happens first in the simulation, although quenches can be low to high or high to low.
+The 'quench' part of a question run always happens first in the simulation, although quenches can be low to high or high to low. **Default = False**
 QUENCH_FREQ |  **INT** | Frequency at which the temperature is updated.
 QUENCH_STEPSIZE | **FLOAT** | Step (in temperature) that is taken each time the temperature is updated QUENCH_START | **FLOAT** | Starting temperature QUENCH_END | **FLOAT** | Ending temperature
-QUENCH\_AS_EQUILIBRATION | **BOOL** | Boolean (true or false) that defines if the quench is treated as an equilibration period.
+QUENCH\_AS\_EQUILIBRATION | **BOOL** | Boolean (true or false) that defines if the quench is treated as an equilibration period.

-The following block of keywords define various options that control on-the-fly analysis done in PIMMS
+The following block of keywords defines various options that control on-the-fly analysis done in PIMMS

 Keyword | Format (type) | Description
 :---: | :---: | :---: